varocketry/guitar-mastery-hub/public/lessons/lesson_020_advanced_power_chords_integration.md

 # Lesson 20: Advanced Power Chords & Week 3 Integration

-## ðŸŽ¸ THE COMPLETE ARSENAL: MASTERY THROUGH INTEGRATION
+## 🎸 THE COMPLETE ARSENAL: MASTERY THROUGH INTEGRATION

 **Week 3 ends here.
 This is where you become complete.**